Meeting the challenges of a regulatory examination

 New Registrant Exam – Focused on firms that have recently registered with the SEC, these exams focus on the quality and efficacy of the firm's compliance program.

 Full Scope Exam – Established firms will undergo regular routine examinations with a broader and more comprehensive evaluation, examining a wide range of operations and controls.

 Neither should be taken lightly, as deficiencies can put your firm under additional scrutiny from the regulator.

 Led by a former SEC examiner, Bovill’s mock exams are designed to specifically prepare investment advisers to better understand the SEC’s processes and priorities, and prepare your staff for the type of interviews conducted by the SEC.
 Whether you’re preparing for a new registrant or full scope examination, we can help you prepare.
 Our mock exam program evaluates both the investment and operational aspects of your firm, including controls and adherence to compliance policies and procedures.

 We tailor the scope of the mock exam to your business and proactively work to ensure the mock exam meets your objectives.
 Mock exams can be broadly focused or targeted – just like a real SEC exam.

 What you can expect

-The diagram below illustrates the typical timeline for a broad-based mock exam, similar to an SEC “presence exam.”
-Timelines can be adjusted based on the scope, needs and size of the adviser
+The diagram below illustrates the typical timeline for a full scope mock exam.
+Timelines can be adjusted based on the scope, needs and size of the adviser:

 - Firm review